iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVaultSecret.md

 `Value` - (Required) Specifies the value of the Key Vault Secret.

-`VaultUri` - (Required) Specifies the URI used to access the Key Vault instance, available on the `Terraform::AzureRM::KeyVault` resource.
+`KeyVaultId` - (Required) The ID of the Key Vault where the Secret should be created.

 `ContentType` - (Optional) Specifies the content type for the Key Vault Secret.